DEShawResearch/Random123-Boost/README.md

 restart(Prf::domain_type) member function, via an overloaded constructor, or via an overloaded seed() member function.
-The base counter allows the program to manage practially unlimited numbers (up to 2^(256-CounterBits)) random sequences, each up to 2^CounterBits in length.
+The base counter allows the program to manage practially unlimited numbers (up to 2^(256-CounterBits)) random sequences, each of length 2^CounterBits.
 By logically associating independent random seqences with distinct program elements (c.f., atom.id+thread, in the example above), it's possible to write parallel programs whose output is independent of thread scheduling or work assignment.